 Hi, I’m Ginny, also known by my mom’s childhood nickname for me, Ginny Sheller.
 I am a follower of Jesus Christ.
 My life’s greatest priority is to share the joy I’ve found in him.
 I found my home in the Catholic Church in 2005 and I will be forever grateful for the truth and beauty I found there.

-I’m mom to six dear ones who range in age from 20 months to 12 years: My first son was born with all sorts of intervention in a hospital when I was 22.
-My last four babies were born at home.
-My third son was born in the interior of Liberia in a little mud house.
+I’m mom to seven dear ones who range in age from baby to teen: My first son was born with all sorts of intervention in a hospital when I was 22.
+My last five babies were born at home.
+One of my sons was born in the interior of Liberia in a little mud house.
 After an 18 month adoption process he came home with us in January of 2009.
-He is a true gift and the child of my heart.
-As far as answering the “Will you have any more?
-Will you adopt again?” questions, only God knows.
-We are okay with that; in fact, we find it rather thrilling. **Updated to add that we are expecting a new little one this fall!
+He is the child of my heart.

 I have a degree in plant pathology from the University of Georgia in Athens, but I threw my career plans out the window when I looked into my firstborn’s face for the first time.
 I’m not sure that all those student loans were worth it, but I do love my job as a homeschooling mama.

 We live in a 1500 square foot 200 year old farmhouse on two acres.
 It takes creativity and a lot of work to fit eight people in this little old house and remain sane and organized so usually I am a little insane and unorganized.
 Trust me, I am not one of those “has it all together” types.
 But, I am pretty happy despite that.
 I do my best to “Let go, and let God” as they say.